publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch12/m__us_usc_t12_s1464.md

                 (ii) __Exception__

-                The Comptroller may permit a savings association to exceed the limitation set forth in clause (i) if the Director determines that the increased authority—
+                The Comptroller may permit a savings association to exceed the limitation set forth in clause (i) if the Comptroller determines that the increased authority—

                     (I) poses no significant risk to the safe and sound operation of the association, and